Esri/i3s-spec/README.md

 ## Contributing

 You are very much invited to fork this repository to a public or private repository and to send Pull Requests if you have ideas for improvements or have found bugs in this documentation.
-Creating a Fork solely for this purpose does not consitute the creation and distribution of a derivative work.
+Creating a Fork solely for this purpose does not constitute the creation and distribution of a derivative work.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## License for Indexed 3D Scene Format and REST Endpoint Specification

 Copyright 2015 Esri

 The specification is licensed under the [Creative Commons Attribution-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nd/3.0/).
 You can implement the specification in services, clients or processing tools without restrictions.

-You may also extend or modify the specification using the builtin extension and profiling mechanisms, however modified or extended versions of the specification may not be redistributed.
+You may also extend or modify the specification using the built-in extension and profiling mechanisms, however modified or extended versions of the specification may not be redistributed.
 The specification may only be redistributed in its unmodified version, under the same license.

 You are free to: